2010 California Golden Bears football team: Arizona State

 Cal faced Arizona State, who was coming off a bye week and looking for their first win in Berkeley since 1997.
 Although Sun Devils quarterback Steven Threet completed passes of 44 and 26 yards on the opening possession, Arizona State had to settle for a field goal, after which Cal took control of the game.
 The Bears responded with a drive that also resulted in a field goal, then intercepted Threet deep in Cal territory, but couldn't capitalize on the turnover.
 After forcing a three and out, Cal took advantage of a 28-yard punt return by wide receiver Jeremy Ross that gave them great field possession on the Arizona State 28-yard line.
 The Bears took advantage of two Sun Devils penalties with Shane Vereen scoring the game's first touchdown on an 8-yard run.
 Cal scored again to open the second quarter on a 4-yard pass from Kevin Riley to wide receiver Keenan Allen, with the PAT being blocked.
 Riley then connected with wide receiver Marvin Jones for a 52-yard score.
 A 37-yard field goal attempt by Arizona State missed, while Cal made one from 23 yards to put the Bears up 26 to 3 at the half.

-Backup quarterback Samson Szakacsy stepped in for Threet, who had been injured.
+Third-string quarterback Samson Szakacsy stepped in for Threet, who had been injured.
 The Bears scored to open the second half on a 5-yard run by Vereen.
 Two minutes later, the Bears blocked a Sun Devils punt, which was recovered by defensive back Chris Conte for a 7-yard score.
 Arizona State in turn was able to block a Cal punt for a 1-yard touchdown by linebacker Oliver Aron.
 Cal opened the fourth quarter with a field goal, then scored on a 19-yard run by wide receiver Jeremy Ross.
 The final score of the game came on a fumble by backup quarterback Brock Mansion which was recovered by linebacker Brandon Magee for a 26-yard score.

 Kevin Riley threw for 240 yards and two scores, while Shane Vereen rushed for 91 yards, tying him for fifth place in career rushing touchdowns with Justin Forsett, while wide receiver Marvin Jones had 110 receiving yards and a score.
 Steven Threet threw for 130 yards with two interceptions and Szakacsy able to only manage 66.
 The Sun Devils were held to 51 rushing yards.